“Chevalier d’Éon” by Thomas Stewart

 This is a portrait of Charles Genevieve Louis Auguste André Timothée d’Éon de Beaumont, more commonly known as the Chevalier d’Éon.
 The painting was lost in 1926 but was rediscovered in 2012.
 It was originally thought to be a portrait of an older woman, but after undergoing restoration, it was discovered to be a portrait of the famous Chevalier d’Éon (also spy, diplomat, soldier, and transvestite).
 The medal d’Éon is wearing in the painting is called the Order of St Louis and was given by Louis XV for working in Le Secret du Rois.

 Chevalier d’Éon was a French diplomat who lived from 1728 to 1810.
 In 1755, he joined Louis XV’s elite spy network, Le Secret du Rois.
 In 1763, he was sent to London to try and broker a peace between France and Britain but was simultaneously sent to spy on the British.
-At this time, it is believed that he was already surreptitiously wearing female clothing, though it was not in general public knowledge.
+At this time, it is believed that he was already surreptitiously wearing women’s clothing, though it was not general public knowledge.

 After Louis XV died, d’Éon found that he had an unfavorable image with the French government and his job was given to someone else.
 He was ordered to return back home to France.
 In response and defiance, d’Éon stayed in England and published some highly confidential French government information.